KristianWedberg/sql-batch-insert-performance/readme.md

 # Conclusions

-I've tested with .NET5.0 and a local SQL Server 2019 database.
+I've tested with Windows 10, .NET5.0 and a local SQL Server 2019 database.

 In the tests below I find a quite significant issue with performance (measured as **inserted parameters per second**) with the `Microsoft.Data.SqlClient` and `System.Data.SqlClient` providers.